olebole/irafdoc/doc/nproto.objmasks.rst

   </p>
   <p>
-  When a non-object pixel neighbors two or more object pixels it is assigned to the object with the greater <tt>"flux"</tt>.
+  When a non-object pixel neighbors two or more object pixels it is assigned to the object with the greater <span style="font-family: monospace;">"flux"</span>.
 The flux is the sum of the pixel value deviations from the background.
   </p>
   <p>
   The parameter <i>ngrow</i> selects the maximum number of growing iterations.
   The parameter <i>agrow</i> selects the maximum fractional increase in the number  of original detected object pixels.
-The number of pixels is called the <tt>"area"</tt>  of the object.
+The number of pixels is called the <span style="font-family: monospace;">"area"</span>  of the object.
 The growing of an object stops when either maximum is exceedd at the end of a growing iteration.
   </p>
   <!-- EndSection:   'DESCRIPTION' -->